Why Do Innocent People Suffer?

 D. MORAL FREEDOM REQUIRES THE POSSIBILITY OF EVIL

 Why didn’t God create a better world, where these evils wouldn’t happen?
 God, who is love, wished to have a love relationship with created beings.
 He therefore created beings capable of intelligent love.
 Of necessity, such creatures require free will freedom to choose to love.
 Choice is essential to true love.
-As one theologian put it: “the only kind of creation that can be attributed to the Christian God is creation as an act of selflessness which we might picture as God desiring not to be all that there is, God making space for another who is not simply an extension of God s own desires, God making something that is given its own way of being.”
+As one theologian put it: “the only kind of creation that can be attributed to the Christian God is creation as an act of selflessness which we might picture as God desiring not to be all that there is, God making space for another who is not simply an extension of God's own desires, God making something that is given its own way of being.”
 (Dr Mike Higton; Yes, he is my son, who is also in the family business!
-He is Senior Lecturer in Theology at Exeter University).
+He is Professor of Theology and Ministry at Durham University).

 However giving human beings choice inevitably gives them freedom to make the wrong choice.
 In creating human beings with free will, God created the potential for moral evil, not moral evil itself.
 And, as we have noted, most suffering in the world is caused by the misuse of this freedom, namely human failing and evil.